 - The FWF Outstanding Sponsor Award: This award is for a faculty member who has consistently created opportunities for the academic advancement of women at Stanford.
 In contrast to the FWF Outstanding Leader Award, the FWF Outstanding Sponsor Award will recognize an individual without an explicit positional leadership role at Stanford who promotes and sponsors Stanford women students, postdoctoral fellows, research staff, and/or faculty for opportunities and advancement.
 Nomination statements should provide specific examples of actions the individual has taken, with nominations of both early career and midcareer faculty members encouraged.

-- The FWF Outstanding Leader Award: This award will recognize an academic faculty member who leads a Stanford department, school or independent laboratory, center, or institute, who has an outstanding record of developing a culture of inclusion and promotion of women faculty.
+- The FWF Outstanding Leader Award: This award will recognize a faculty member who leads a Stanford department, school or independent laboratory, center, or institute, who has an outstanding record of developing a culture of inclusion and promotion of women faculty.
 Nomination statements needed to speak to the leader’s record of creating a culture where women faculty can thrive; nomination support from more than one faculty member is desired.

 - The FWF Deborah Rhode Lifetime Achievement Award: The Faculty Women’s Forum, Stanford University and the academic community at large lost an amazing and fierce advocate for gender equity in the academy in early 2021.
 The FWF honors Professor Rhode’s legacy with a Lifetime Achievement award to recognize individuals who have dedicated their careers and used their influence to advance the status of academic women.
-Nominees should be a very senior or an emerita faculty member who has spent at least a decade (but likely many more) in an academic role, through which the faculty member regularly and persistently has served as a recognized leader and an effective advocate for the advancement of women faculty, through scholarly work in research, teaching, service, programmatic development, and professional leadership.
+A nominee for this award should be a very senior or an emerita faculty member who has spent at least a decade (but likely many more) in an academic role, through which the faculty member regularly and persistently has served as a recognized leader and an effective advocate for the advancement of women faculty, through scholarly work in research, teaching, service, programmatic development, and professional leadership.

 Questions?
 Email: email@example.com

 The FWF Steering Committee launched its inaugural awards program in 2020, recognizing two faculty members with the FWF Outstanding Sponsor Award and the FWF Outstanding Leader Award in a virtual celebration in early June 2020.
 Read more about them here.
+In 2021, the Steering Committee added four more awards; the winners were announced on June 10, followed by a virtual Awards Ceremony on June 14.